A Uniform Confidence Band for the Marginal Treatment Effect Function: Uniform confidence band

 \section{Uniform confidence band}

-This section explains the computation of critical values to construct a uniform confidence band.
-Our uniform confidence bands have a usual form of ``estimated function $\pm$ critical value $\times $ standard error.''
-However, we use different critical values from conventional Gaussian critical values.
-The theoretical justification of our procedure is discussed in the next section.
+This section explains how to compute the critical values for our uniform confidence bands.
+Our bands have a usual form of ``estimated function $\pm$ critical value $\times $ standard error.''
+Unlike the conventional Gaussian (pointwise) critical value, ours is based on a refined approximation of the distribution of the supremum of a Gaussian process; its theoretical justification is given in the next section.

 The critical value for our uniform confidence solves the following equation: